Gladiators (2024 British TV series): Background and development

 The original LWT series of Gladiators aired between 1992 and 2000 on ITV and its first revival aired on Sky One in 2008 and 2009.
 In July 2022, it was reported that the BBC were in talks with Metro-Goldwyn-Mayer, who hold the rights to the original format, to relaunch the show on BBC One.
 The BBC later announced that the revival, produced by Hungry Bear Media and MGM Television, would air in 2023.

 The casting for the new contenders took place across England, Scotland, Wales and Northern Ireland in April 2023.
 The following month it was announced that Bradley Walsh would co-host the revived series alongside his son Barney.
-Donna Walsh, Barney's mother and Bradley's wife, was head choreographer for the "G Force" troupe of cheerleaders on the 1992 series.
-Bradley also has previous connections to the show, having taken part in a "Celebrities vs Jockeys" special episode of the programme in 1997.